onfoot/homebridge-shelly-switch/README.md

 Two and more relay switches are not yet supported.
 Will probably implement Shelly 2.5 in relay mode (as shutter mode is supported by my [other](https://github.com/onfoot/homebridge-shelly-shutter) plugin).

 I'll also most likely expose the short/long press actions as programmable HomeKit buttons.

+I'm also toying with an idea of setting up the action URLs in the switch settings automatically once status notifications are enabled.